adopted-ember-addons/ember-data-factory-guy/README.md

         - status - HTTP status code, defaults to 500.
         - response - error response message, or an errors hash for 422 status

-  - Use hash of options to build the response
-    - match - attributes that must be in request json
-    - returns - attributes to include in response json
-    - succeed - flag to indicate if the request should succeed ( default is true )
-    - This style will eventually be deprecated in favor of chainable methods

   - need to wrap tests using handleCreate with: Ember.run.function() { 'your test' })

 **Note**